-In compliance with the U.S. Department of Energy (DOE)/National Nuclear Security Administration (NNSA) Policy 451.1, the DOE/NNSA Los Alamos Field Office compiled the fiscal year (FY) 2019 (October 1- September 30) Mitigation Action Plan Annual Report (MAPAR) for the 2008 Site-Wide Environmental Impact Statement for the Continued Operation of Los Alamos National Laboratory (DOE/EIS-0380).
-This FY 2019 MAPAR includes mitigations identified in the Site-Wide Environmental Impact Statement for the Continued Operation of Los Alamos National Laboratory Mitigation Action Plan (DOE/EIS-0380-MAP) (SWEIS MAP) and mitigations identified in other National Environmental Policy Act (NEPA) documents that have been rolled into the SWEIS MAP.
-In FY 2019, the mitigation commitments identified in the 2008 LANL SWEIS and associated NEPA documents have been met, are ongoing, or are on hold until preceding actions are taken.
+In compliance with the U.S. Department of Energy (DOE)/National Nuclear Security Administration (NNSA) Policy 451.1 the DOE/NNSA Los Alamos Field Office compiled the fiscal year (October 1- September 30) 2020 Mitigation Action Plan Annual Report (MAPAR).
+This fiscal year (FY) 2020 annual report includes mitigations identified in the Mitigation Action Plan for Los Alamos National Laboratory Operations (MAP for LANL Operations).
+Actions taken to meet these mitigations are presented in this report.
+In FY 2020, the mitigation commitments identified in the MAP for LANL Operations have been met, are ongoing, or are on hold until preceding actions are taken.